-Spring is coming.
-I have been told there are 29 more Kaiser Permanente facilities in various stages of planning markets.
+Spring is coming and there are 29 more Kaiser Permanente facilities in various stages of planning markets.
 Each faces its unique challenges.

 In Denver, for example, the market season runs from June to September and there are far fewer small family farms.
 However, their downtown facility is next to a hospital that is bigger than ours.
 There should be no problem keeping the farmers busy.